Swollen Eyelids: Causes, Diagnosis, and When to Seek Medical Advice: Complete Guide

 Swollen eyelids in the morning, related to overnight fluid retention, are generally normal and do not warrant emergency consultation.
 This phenomenon, often amplified by prolonged lying down position, typically decreases within hours of getting up.

-However, if your swollen eyes upon waking persist beyond several hours without improvement, or if the swelling is asymmetrical and very pronounced on one side, a consultation with your general practitioner or an ophthalmologist within the following days will be sufficient.
+However, if your swollen eyes upon waking persist beyond several hours without improvement, or if the swelling is asymmetrical and very pronounced on one side, a consultation with your general practitioner or an oculoplastic surgeon within the following days will be sufficient.

 The latter can identify the cause of the problem and propose appropriate treatment, whether antibiotic treatment in case of infection, eyelid care in case of blepharitis, or simply ocular hygiene recommendations.